Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 ***This description refers to the script*** → [World_Map_EBC.py](Code/LCA%20Map/World_Map_EBC.py)

-To calculate the carbon footprint associated with manufacturing EBC globally, the
+To calculate the carbon footprint associated with manufacturing EBC globally, the script loads in the distances (calculated based on the locations) for transporting lignin and methyl cellulose.
+This script also plots Figure 4 in the paper.

+The following block of code in the script reflects equation as described in the Supplementary Material that was used to compute the carbon footprint of manufacturing EBC in the world.

+'''python
+Footprint = ((distances_L * 0.148148/1000*0.9 + distances_C * 0.148148/1000*0.1) * 0.195682 + 0.059703704 * Energy_Factors+ 0.142857 * 1.184 *(1-(0.5*0.85)) + 0.10 * 0.118 * 0.710737 *1.0 - 2.2*0.1037036 - 1.6*0.0444 )/scale_factor*1805
+'''